craigbaird/codecademy_java/README.md

 # Learn Java

-This repository is to track my progress through the Codecademy course "Learn Java"
+This repository is to track my progress through the Codecademy course "Learn Java".